fanglingsu/vimb/commands.md

 hint-save [QUERY]
 : Start hinting to download hinted links into configured download directory.

+hint-push [QUERY]
+: Start hinting to push hinted URI into the read it later queue.
+If vimb hab been compiled with QUEUE feature.

 next, n
 prev, p
 : Focus next or previous hint if hinting mode is active.